Monastery of the Holy Cross

 Corpus Christi Procession 2017 3

-In March of 2000, the founding members emotionally made their Solemn Professions as Benedictine monks.
+On March 25, 2000, the founding members made their Solemn Professions as Benedictine monks.
 On the same day, the first new member made his first vows.
 Over the next few years, the monastery was able to purchase several adjacent properties, allowing us to welcome more guests and accommodate more monks.
 The community also began chanting a more traditional version of the liturgy.

-Today, the monastery numbers eight in Solemn Vows, with one in the novitiate and one in temporary profession.
+Today, the monastery numbers eight monks in Solemn Vows.
 In keeping with our contemplative charism (we are usually numbered, with the Carmelites of Des Plaines and the Poor Clares in Lemont, as one of three such communities in the Archdiocese), we chant the full Divine Office and steep ourselves in the ethereal beauty of Gregorian chant.

 Prior Peter blessing